Heavenly – Brown Butter Cake Recipe

 Instructions

-- Mix Dry Ingredients: In a mixing bowl, whisk together the flour, baking powder, baking soda, and salt until well combined.
+• In a large bowl, whisk together flour, salt, nutmeg, baking powder, baking soda, and vanilla pudding mix.
+Set aside.

-- Cool and Serve: Allow the cake to cool in the pan for 10 minutes, then transfer it to a wire rack to cool completely.
-Once cooled, slice and serve the cake, savoring each delectable bite.
+• Let the cake cool in the pan for 10 minutes before transferring to a wire rack to cool completely.
+Once cooled, frost generously with the Maple Miso Brown Butter Frosting.